 Time Capsule Opening and Anniversary Tribute

 On the college's birthday, SLCC will open a time capsule located on the Taylorsville Redwood Campus.
-Time and location TBA.
 Everyone is invited!

 College Presidents